 All those from eligible countries are encouraged to take advantage of Kenya’s eVisa system.

-Foreign nationals with an approved eVisa can spend up to 90 days in Kenya.
+Foreign nationals with an approved eVisa can spend up to 30 days in Kenya, it can be extended from within the country.
 The permit is valid for a wide range of purposes, including:

 This means that holidaymakers taking part in some of the country’s most popular activities, such as going on a Kenyan safari, can do so using the e-visa.